doc-department/1107/what_it_is/apps_and_programs_on_the_safe_network.md

 The SAFE Network is also a platform for apps and programs that can be accessed by the network users.

-There are many examples of the type of apps that can be used on the SAFE Network.
+Here are some examples of the type of apps that can be used on the SAFE Network.

 * Cloud storage
 * Encrypted messaging